dhermes/bezier/docs/algorithm-helpers.rst

 be tested independently.

-Though many of these computational units aren't provided as part of the public interface of this library, they are still interesting.
+Though many of these computational units aren't provided as part of the public interface of the Python package, they are still interesting.
 (Possibly) more importantly, it's useful to see these algorithms at work.

-In this document, these helper functions and objects are documented.
+In this document, these helper functions and types are documented.
 This is to help with the exposition of the computation and **does not** imply that these are part of the stable public interface.